swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![sum up](/assets/GPT/GPT_00044.jpg)

 We then normalize the scores such that they sum to one (softmax).
-Finally, we multiply each word's value vector by it's respective score.
+Finally, we multiply each word's value vector by its respective score.
 Sum these results and we are left with the transformed word!

 ### Vector Creation